probedock/probedock/doc/deploy.md

 ## Installation

-Clone ROX Center in a directory accessible to your web server.
+Clone Probe Dock in a directory accessible to your web server.

 ### Configuration